 Upload, share and get feedback on your designs with Framer Cloud.
 It’s a frictionless in-app workflow that connects to a virtual dashboard.
 View your projects, access version history and edit the share info for any shared prototype.
 A workflow built with iteration in mind.

-To upload a new project to Cloud, open your project in Framer for Mac and click the Cloud button in the toolbar.
+To upload a new project to Cloud, open your project in Framer for Mac and click the Cloud button at the top right of Framer for Mac.

 Upload triggers a workflow that includes saving your file (if you haven’t already) and uploading your project to Cloud.
 You’ll receive an in-app notification once it is uploaded, along with a link that opens your project in a browser.
 A shareable link is also automatically copied to clipboard, making it easy to distribute your links.
 From this same popover, you’ll be able to navigate to Cloud by clicking